junxit/us-congress-bills-112/metadata.md

 - 2011-05-05 — Introduced in Senate
 - 2011-05-05 — Read twice and referred to the Committee on Foreign Relations. (text of measure as introduced: CR S2747)
+- 2011-05-17 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2011-05-18 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment and with a preamble.
+Without written report.
+- 2011-05-18 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment and with a preamble.
+Without written report.
+- 2011-05-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 57.